 The Yakezie Network was created in December 2009 as a place for new bloggers to grow their sites.
 The Network has since grown to about 100 personal finance bloggers strong and is recognized in the community as having some of the best online publishers around.
 One goal was to create a personal finance advertising network which offered great products and market-leading payouts.
 So I launched YakezieNetwork.com in the fall of 2013 and failed six months later when I decided to shut it down.

 One client generated 99% of the revenue so I created a mini-version instead without all the costs and time associated with running a bigger platform.
 You can read about my business failure in the post entitled, “What I Learned From Business Failure“.

 The other idea I have is to build a business off the Financial Samurai platform.
 I’ve got to either come up with a product or a partnership with a bigger business.
-Things are in the works.
+Things are in the works, but I’ve already failed at getting into a couple startup incubators.
 If anybody has any ideas and wants to be a co-founder CTO, feel free to shoot me an e-mail.

 My rollover IRA comes from 13 years of maxing out my 401(k).
 It’s large enough to provide an extra $11,000 a year in 3% yielding dividend income if I implement Rule 72(t) until perpetuity.
 Rule 72(t) allows for the penalty-free early withdrawal of IRA money.
 If I wanted more than just a 3% dividend income, I can withdraw down principal based on “substantially equal payment periods.”